GenesysCloudBlueprints/lambda-premise-blueprint/blueprint/bpPremiseDBFromLambda.md

 ## Create or repurpose a VPC where the Lambda can run
 To achieve the highest level of security and privacy, you create a Lambda instance in a virtual private cloud (VPC), an internal network in the cloud.
 Computers with the necessary security group permissions can communicate freely within the VPC.

-After creating the VPC, you create a sub-net, which serves as a network segment where connections between computers are resolved without going through the network gateway.
+After creating the VPC, you create a subnet, which serves as a network segment where connections between computers are resolved without going through the network gateway.
 ### Create a VPC

 To create the VPC, do the following steps: